Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Derivative-Based Sampling

-\subsection{The small $\epsilon$ limit}
+\subsection{The Small $\epsilon$ Limit}

 As an ensemble scheme, the system described by \eqref{eq:interacting-langevin} aggregates information from individual particles to obtain a better informed direction in which to explore the posterior distribution.
 Unlike the EKS, these approaches compute the gradient before aggregating across particles.
 We show that this causes the resulting sampler to be poorly performed with respect to the presence of rapid fluctuations in the evaluation of the likelihood.
-To this end, given $0 < \epsilon \ll 1$, we consider a system with mean-field limit characterised by the following PDE:
+The following result is derived in Appendix \ref{A:2}.
+It characterises the evolution of the $O(1)$ leading order term of $\rho$ solving \eqref{eq:ensemble_langevin}.
+Unlike the setting in the previous section for the EKS, the limit is not the same as the Fokker-Planck equation obtained from applying the ELS methodology to the inverse problem defined by forward model $G_0$ with posterior given by \eqref{eq:posteriorb}.